slackapi/node-slack-sdk/docs/_main/getting_started.md

 ## Getting a token to use the Web API

-Navigate to "OAuth & Permissions" and scroll down to the section for scopes.
+Navigate to **OAuth & Permissions** and scroll down to the section for scopes.
 Slack describes the various permissions your app could obtain from an installing bot as **scopes**.
 There are [over 80 scopes](https://api.slack.com/scopes)!
 Some are broad and authorize your app to access lots of data, while others are very specific and let your app touch just a tiny sliver.
 Your users (and their IT admins) will have opinions about which data your app should access, and only agree to install the app if the data permissions seem reasonable, so we recommend finding the scope(s) with the least amount of privilege for your app's needs.
 In this guide we will use the Web API to post a message.
-The scope required for this is called `chat:write`.
-Use the dropdown or start typing its name to select and add the scope, then click "Save Changes".
+The scope required for this is called [`chat:write`](https://api.slack.com/scopes/chat:write).
+Use the dropdown under the "Bot Token Scopes" header and add the scope, then click
+"Save Changes".

 Now our app has described which scope it desires in the workspace, but we haven't added it to your workspace yet.
-To do so, we first need to create a bot user.
-Scroll down to Bot Users and click "Add a Bot User".
-Add a display name and username for your bot.
-Next, scroll up to Install App and click "Install App to Workspace".
+To install your app, scroll up to the top of the page and click the green **Install App to Workspace** button.
 You'll be taken to the app installation page.
 This page is where you grant the bot user permission to install the app in your development workspace with specific capabilities.

 Go ahead and click "Allow".
 This will install the app on the workspace and generate the token we'll need.

-When you return to the "OAuth & Permissions" page copy the "Bot User OAuth Access Token" (it should begin with `xoxb`).
+When you return to the **OAuth & Permissions** page copy the **Bot User OAuth Access Token** (it should begin with `xoxb`).
 Treat this value like a password and keep it safe.
 The Web API uses tokens to to authenticate the requests your app makes.
 In a later step, you'll be asked to use this token in your code.